squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

 ### Social links

-[:octicons-file-code-24: Source][1] ·
+:octicons-hash-24: Setting ·
-:octicons-milestone-24: Default: _none_
+:octicons-milestone-24: Default: _none_ ·
+[:octicons-tag-24: 1.0.0 ... present][Social links support]

-All _social links_ are rendered next to the copyright information as part of the footer of your project documentation.
+Social links are rendered next to the copyright notice as part of the footer of your project documentation.
 Add a list of social links in `mkdocs.yml`
 with: